SkygearIO/features/features/302-session-info-in-http-header/api.md

 The gateway must remove the headers from the original request before initiating the subrequest.

-When `x-skygear-auth-request-result: invalid` and `x-skygear-session-transport: cookie`, the gateway must clear the cookie named by `x-skygear-session-cookie-name`.
+When `x-skygear-session-valid: false` and `x-skygear-session-transport: cookie`, the gateway must clear the cookie named by `x-skygear-session-cookie-name`.

-When `x-skygear-auth-request-result: invalid`, it must write `x-skygear-try-refresh-token: true`.
+When `x-skygear-session-valid: false`, it must write `x-skygear-try-refresh-token: true`.

 ## The HTTP headers

-### x-skygear-auth-request-result
+### x-skygear-session-valid

-Tell the authentication result of the original request.
+Tell whether the session of the original request is valid.

-If the value is `valid`, then more headers are included.
+If this header is absent, it means that the original request does not contain any session.

-If the value is `invalid`, it indicates that the original request has an invalid session.
+If the value is `true`, it indicates the original request has valid session.
+More headers will be included.

-If the value is `none`, it indicates that the original request does not contain any session.
+If the value is `false`, it indicates that the original request has an invalid session.

 ### x-skygear-session-transport

-Tell the session transport used to resolve the session when `x-skygear-auth-request-result` is not `none`.
+Tell the session transport used to resolve the session when `x-skygear-session-valid` is present.

 The value is either `cookie` or `header`.